This page describes how to set the appearance of a chart:

 To set any of these options, you use the View options tab in the chart's configuration page:

 The Threshold option creates a horizontal line from a point on the Y-axis.
 The line provides a visual reference for the chosen threshold value.

 To create a threshold line:

 - Check the Threshold option.

 - Set the desired value for the threshold in the field under the option name.

 The following screenshot shows the setting of a threshold:

 The following screenshot shows a chart with a threshold line:

 Setting the chart mode

-Charts provide multiple viewing or display modes, though not all of them are available for every chart.
-The possible modes are:
+The are four possible chart modes, though not all of them are available for every plot type: